Al-Nawawi: Death and legacy

-He died at Nawa at the relatively young age of 45.
+Al-Nawawi died on 21 December 1277 AD (5 Rajab 676 AH) at the relatively young age of 45.
+He was buried the next morning.

 An-Nawawi's lasting legacy is his contribution to hadith literature through his momentous works Forty Hadiths and Riyadh as-Saaliheen.
-This made him respected in all madhabs, despite of him being of Shafi'i jurisprudence.
+This made him respected in all madhabs, despite him being of Shafi'i jurisprudence.
 According to Al-Dhahabi, Imam Nawawi's concentration and absorption in academic love gained proverbial fame.
 He had devoted all his time for learning and scholarship.
 Other than reading and writing, he spent his time contemplating on the interacted and complex issues and in finding their solutions.
 Ulama's praise him for 3 characteristics: